alexmatcov/infrastructure-security-tutorial/tutorial/step3/step3.md

 # Interpreting Checkov Results and Project Insecurities

-We can interpret the results from the vulnerabilities seen.
-There will be multiple vulnerabilities so maybe we need some more steps after this one to fix the vulnerabilities
+Now that Checkov has scanned your infrastructure, let's examine the results to understand what security issues were found.
+In this step, you'll learn how to read Checkov's output, identify the most critical vulnerabilities, and understand why they matter.
+We'll focus on 6 key security issues that you'll fix in the next step.

-If you open the file `checkov-output.txt`, you can see a very long list of issues.
+If you open the file `terraform-project/checkov-output.txt`, you can see a very long list of checks.
 Let's scroll through it a little more and see what issues came up.

 First, you can see the total number of checks that Checkov ran against your Terraform files.
-`Passed checks: 18, Failed checks: 26, Skipped checks: 0`
+`Passed checks: 86, Failed checks: 10, Skipped checks: 0`

-Then each of the 44 checks are listed with its name, and whether it passed or failed.
+Then each of the 96 checks are listed with its name, and whether it passed or failed.
 For example, the check:
 `Check: CKV_AWS_93: "Ensure S3 bucket policy does not lockout all but root user.
 (Prevent lockouts needing root account fixes)"` is shown first, and it clearly passes: `PASSED for resource: aws_s3_bucket.data_bucket`.
 Checkov even includes where the pass occurs in the file, and a link to the documentation for this specific check and how to fix the vulnerability.

 If you keep scrolling through the document, you can see the failed checks.
 Let's pick a few to focus on and fix in our project.

-**Tip:** For easier navigation through the
+**Tip:** The code includes comments marking each vulnerability with the text "VULNERABILITY".
+You can use your IDE's search function (Ctrl+F or Cmd+F) to quickly find these in the `main.tf` file and fix them.

 ## Vulnerability 1: S3 bucket publicly accessible (CKV_AWS_53-56) ⚠️ CRITICAL